Young couple smiles together as they look at a computer screen in their kitchen

 3 min read

-2. It takes at least six months of an open credit card or loan account to determine a credit score
+2. It takes at least six months after opening your first credit account such as a credit card or loan account to determine a credit score.

-When you start thinking about building credit, you may ask yourself: Where do I start?
+When thinking about building credit history, you may ask yourself: Where do I start?
 What is my starting credit score?
-The answer to that question will be unique to you.
+The answer to those questions is unique to you.
 Believe it or not, everybody doesn’t start with the same credit score.
-People will start with different credit scores based on all kinds of reasons.
+People begin with different credit scores based on various reasons.

 What is a credit score and where do they start?